-- Clearing of land of vegetation unless it is the subject of a planning condition or protected under a Tree Preservation Order - Parking of a caravan within a residential property, as long as it is used incidental or ancillary to the main dwelling
+• Clearing land of vegetation unless it is the subject of a planning condition or protected under a Tree Preservation Order or within a Conservation Area

-- Conversion of garages or outbuildings to residential as long as it is used incidental or ancillary to the main dwelling - Operating of business from home where the residential use remains the main use and there is no serious harmful impact on neighbouring amenity
+- Parking of a caravan within a residential property, as long as its use is incidental to the main dwelling - Conversion of garages or outbuildings to residential, as long as it is used incidental to the main dwelling and not in breach of a planning condition. - Operating a business from home where the residential use remains the main use and there is no serious harmful impact on neighbouring amenity

 If a breach of planning control is confirmed and this is deemed to be sufficiently harmful then we will initially try to resolve the issue through negotiation and informal action, however, in some cases due to the level of harm it may be considered appropriate to take immediate formal enforcement action, without any initial contact with the contravener.
-(See section 4.6).